dataland-io/dataland-examples/insert-rows-from-api/README.md

-# Insert Rows into Dataland from API Response
+# Insert rows into Dataland from API Response

 This example walks through how you can issue a GET request with a Dataland worker, and insert each response item as a new row in Dataland.
 We'll use the JSON Placeholder API for this example.